Patience

 But the only thing that she did with the purpose of trying to end her pregnancy was ingesting the cinnamon.

-But it's unclear, you know, there's no kind of scientific link between cinnamon and having a miscarriage.
+But it's unclear, there's no kind of scientific link between cinnamon and having a miscarriage.

 At a preliminary hearing, Deputy Jacqueline Mitcham claimed that patients told her she smoked marijuana every day in an attempt to have a miscarriage.